TomLBZ/GitInit/README.md

 # GitInit
 GitInit is a simple tool to help you migrate your complicated project directories and keep them up to date.
-It will automatically clone the repos according to a directory structure specified in settings.txt.
+It will automatically clone or pull the repos according to a directory structure specified in settings.txt.
 ## Dependencies
 This tool depends on the following external programs:
 1. git (can be installed via `sudo apt install git` on Ubuntu)